qrohlf/sensible-web-development/_chapters/9/0-intro.md

 ---
-subtitle: Responsive Design
+subtitle: TBD
 layout: intro
 index: 9

 date:
     November 13

 overview:
     a brief overview (markdown allowed) of the week's topics

 reading:
-    a reminder of what reading is due
+    to be determined

 due:
     work on project

 workshop:
-    short description of the workshop topic
+    to be determined

 ---